liamspedding/creode-tech-test/README.md

 ## Deliverables

- - An archived git repository showing commit history
+ - A brief write-up of any decisions you made (and why!) and details of any bits you didn't manage to add but you'd like to.
- - Any instructions to get the code running
+ - Any instructions to get the code running.
- - A brief write-up of any decisions you made (and why!) and details of any bits you didn't manage to add within the 2 hours time but you'd like to.
+ - An archived git repository showing commit history.

 All the deliverables should be emailed to guy.weston@creode.co.uk once you have finished.